antpass79/second-price-sealed-bid-auction/README.md

 - Round 1: B doesn't play => Output: E (132) is the temporary winner with the price of C (125)
 - Round 2: Taking only this round, E (135) is the winner with the price of A (130).
 But the output of round 1 must be taken in account => Output: the temporary winner is E (132) with the price of C (125)
 - Round 3: Taking only this round, E (140) is the winner with his own price (140).
-But the output of round 2 must be taken in account => Output: E (140) is the winner with the price of A (130)
+But the output of round 2 (and 1) must be taken in account => Output: E (140) is the winner with the price of A (130)

 Result